IdlessChaye/magicalcubeImageProcess/README.md

 ## Function

-use ov7725 camera to get pixals of right position on the surface of magiccube, which will be transfered to 3 bits color encoding through hsv encoding.
+use ov7725 camera to get pixals of right position on the surface of magiccube, which will be transfered into 3 bits color encoding through hsv encoding.

 ## Outputs